Chart Color Schemes

 Tweed Heads South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.6%, significantly lower than the NSW average of 32.2%.
+The area has university qualification rates of 13.6%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 39.5% of residents aged 15+ holding such qualifications - advanced diplomas at 10.3% and certificates at 29.2%.
-A total of 23.0% of the population is actively engaged in formal education, including 7.7% in primary, 6.5% in secondary, and 3.0% in tertiary education.
+Trade and technical skills are prevalent, with 39.5% of residents aged 15+ holding vocational credentials - advanced diplomas (10.3%) and certificates (29.2%).
+Education is actively pursued by 23.0% of the population, including 7.7% in primary education, 6.5% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education